 (source, scatter plot covers all countries with population larger than 1 million and with fuel exports less than 50% of export revenues)

-None of this excludes the possibility that the causation also goes the other way – that democracies promotes income growth.
+The causation seems to go both ways: democracies promotes income growth and growth promotes democracy.
 One can indeed assume that transparency, rule of law, accountability and other characteristics of democracy are good for growth.
 Likewise, a more wealthier population will most likely demand democratic reforms.

 More interesting perhaps is an in-country analysis.
 This paper examines the effect of democratic transitions on economic growth.
 Since democracy and the absence of poverty are both human rights issues, and since poverty usually correlates with insufficient economic growth (see above), it is encouraging to see that countries which have experienced a transition to democracy experience higher average growth after the transition.